1. Home

 Embedded Linux seems to be a really good fit for your embedded system’s transition.
 With the availability and flexibility of this open-source operating system, you are totally free to make any changes to its code.
 Everything is stored in one place so you can easily search for an application or any other piece of software to fit your demands.

-The fundamentals of open source software include the General Public License, the GNU Project, and the Open Source Initiative.
+The logos of the General Public License, the GNU Project, and the Open Source Initiative.

 Backbones of the open-source software: the General Public License, the GNU Project, the Open Source Initiative